 Luis Orlando Quintero López

 Luis Orlando has been with LtN since September 2012.
-He began teaching grades 2-6, 300+ students, and assisting in monitoring our nutrition program at the school.
+He began teaching grades 2-6 (over 300 students) and assisting in monitoring our nutrition program at the school.

-As of the 2016 school year Luis will be teaching all grades, over 700 students, and assisting with the development of all coaches and LtN Scholars at the Public School of Chiquilistagua.
+Luis currently teaches over 700 students across all grade levels and assists with the development of all coaches and LtN Scholars at the Public School of Chiquilistagua.

-Luis is 22 years old, happily married and has one son, Octavio, whom he loves dearly.
+Luis is happily married and has one son, Octavio, whom he loves dearly.
 In his free time Luis loves to read, play and watch sports.
 Luis has a passion for physical education and hopes to be a sports reporter one day.
-Through the LtN Coach’s Scholarship Program, Luis is pursuing two degrees, one in Journalism at the University of Managua (UdeM) and a bachelor’s in Physical Education at the National Autonomous University of Nicaragua (UNAN).
+Through LtN’s Coach’s Scholarship Program, Luis is pursuing two degrees, one in Journalism at the University of Managua (UdeM) and a bachelor’s in Physical Education at the National Autonomous University of Nicaragua (UNAN).

 I’m grateful for all of the opportunities LtN has provided me over the years.
 Opportunities I’ve taken full advantage of to improve professionally and academically.”